mpkogli/metrc-dump/README.md

 We welcome contributions from the community!
 If you have suggestions for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.

 ## Roadmap
+- Better error handling for bad authentication, and other possible errors
 - Date selection for reports and manifests

 ## License